-Home » The region's water supply » Water sources and services » Wilsons River
+Home » The region's water supply » Water sources » Wilsons River

 The Wilsons River Source, which was completed in mid-2008, provides our community with a high level of water security for the next ten to fifteen years.
 Along with Rocky Creek Dam and Emigrant Creek Dam, it helps to ensure that we have enough water to meet our community's needs.